-We are a fabless business, i.e. we do not own any manufacturing facilities, we partner with multiple stakeholders in the supply chain, playing our role in promoting responsible business practices (see Supply Chain section on page 49).
+We are a fabless business, i.e. we do not own any manufacturing facilities, we partner with multiple stakeholders in the supply chain, playing our role in promoting responsible business practices (see Supply Chain section).
 As the business grows and matures we will continue to enhance our policies and practices in this area.